{{ model.primaryDisplay }}

 • Session Flow Map stacks warm-up, circuit, finisher, buffer, and cooldown time, while Pattern Time Map compares work time by movement pattern.

-A full set of green or neutral checks does not mean the workout is right for every body.
-Use the selected movement, work density, and stop-rule rows as a final screen.
+A full set of green or neutral checks does not mean the workout is right for everyone.
+Treat Major pattern coverage, Work density, Constraint match, and Stop rule as final checks.
 If a movement causes sharp pain, breath control fails, or form gets sloppy, reduce the level, pick a regression, or stop that movement.

 Technical Details:

-Movement balance is represented as five major strength patterns: lower, push, hinge, pull, and core.
-Conditioning and mobility can appear as preparation, finishers, or emphasis choices, but they do not replace the need to review whether the main strength patterns are represented across the week.
+Pattern balance is counted through five strength categories: lower, push, hinge, pull, and core.
+Mobility and conditioning can improve preparation, pacing, and finishers, but they do not replace the need to notice when a weekly plan misses a major strength pattern.

 Formula Core:

 The timing model works in seconds.
-The equations below show how the selected minutes become main-session time, optional finisher time, circuit rounds, and active density.
+The equations below show how selected minutes become available main time, optional finisher time, circuit rounds, and active density.

 T = 60S M = max(240,T-60W-60C) F = eligible?min(240,max(90,round(0.16M))):0 B = max(180,M-F) R = clamp(floor(B/(N(w+r))),Rmin,Rmax) D = 100×A/G

 S is selected session minutes, W is warm-up minutes, C is cooldown minutes, M is available main time, F is finisher seconds, B is circuit budget, N is station count, w is station work seconds, r is station rest seconds, R is rounds, A is active seconds, G is modeled total seconds, and D is active density percent.
+Main time has a 240-second floor, so a very short selected session with long warm-up and cooldown settings can model longer than the selected minutes.
 A finisher is eligible only when it is turned on, the goal is not mobility restart, and available main time is at least 720 seconds.

 Work and Rest Rules: